pve/foobotapi/txt/monitoring.md

 ```
 This we can then sent to Slack.
 ![Image](SlackStackdriver.png)
+I have noticed though that these metrics are not always available, leading to false alerts.
+Finally, with all GCP logging, there are retention limits that you need to think about.
+For example, logs will be retained between 30 and 400 days depending on the type.

 ## Performance Monitoring
 Our code is not particularly resource intensive, nor is the result really time sensitive.
 Still, it is dependent on external services that can have performance or